 What If I Find Out Later That I am Not the Father of the Child?

 In some cases, the man is incorrectly told he is the father of the child – including after the legal process to establish his paternity is complete.
 Florida does allow a man to file a Petition to Disestablish Paternity.
 But once paternity is established, it can be difficult to undo.
 Any actions taken or comments made by the alleged father may be held as admissions of paternity.
-In cases like this, having a knowledgeable family law attorney will prove invaluable.
+In cases like this, having a knowledgeable paternity attorney will prove invaluable.

 Contact An Orlando Paternity Attorney Today